alancameronwills/localmap/README.md

 Intended for recording people's stories about places on the map.

 ## Backlog
-1. Temp groups: Holland Road & Sutton Park.
-1. Group selection in editor.
-2. Terms page pointer in project profile
-3. Read more on Splash
 3. Google map base - project profile option
 2. Tag cookie - same as previous new entry.
 2. Contributor role - project profile option